gugafer/cloudcerts/README.md

 - Google Cloud Platform
     - Coming soon!

 Interested in turning your own markdown files into PDFs?
-You can easily install markdown-pdf using npm:

-`npm install markdown-pdf`
+The wonderful tool [Pandoc]() can help!
+Check it out.
+I used it to generate the PDF and HTML versions of my notes, like so:

+`pandoc mydoc.md -t latex -o mydoc.pdf --variable urlcolor=cyan`
+`pandoc mydoc.md -t html -o mydoc.html`